In this article, we will explain how to format your contact import file.

 , or a tab

-To import a contact SMS number, please use the SMS default attribute as your column header.
-Always include the + sign and the country code for each SMS number, and do not separate the digits in the SMS numbers by any special character.
+To import the phone number of a contact you want to send SMS messages to, use the SMS default attribute as your column header.
+Always include the + sign and the country code for each phone number, and do not separate the digits by any special character.

 Text type attributes are used to store a string of any alphanumeric characters, such as a word, a phrase, or a sentence.
 You can use a text type attribute to import additional data such as your contact's language preferences, favorite color, or company name.
 When used in an import file, Text type attributes have no limit of characters.